Virtual Target Trajectory Prediction for Stochastic Targets: Introduction

 While this multi-hypothesis guidance technique is powerful, it has two significant drawbacks.
-First, the number of hypotheses that can be considered is limited by the available computational resources, as each additional hypothesis requires one additional parallel EKF and one additional guidance law.
-Second, despite incorporating multiple hypotheses, the approach still assumes that the target follows one of several deterministic trajectories, which may not fully capture the stochastic nature of the motion of the target.
+First, the number of hypotheses that can be considered is limited by computational resources.
+Second, despite incorporating multiple hypotheses, the approach still assumes that the target follows one of several deterministic trajectories, which may not fully capture the stochastic nature of target motion.

-To address these limitations, this paper introduces a probabilistic approach.
-Instead of assuming that the target follows one of several fixed trajectories, we model the maneuvers of the target as a continuous probability distribution.
-This shift towards a probabilistic framework presents new challenges, particularly in the prediction of the future trajectory of the target, which is now described by a dynamic probability distribution rather than a single deterministic path.

-In~\cite{shaviv2006estimation}, a Monte Carlo method is used to approximate the distribution of future positions of a target, but due to the computational demands of the method, only a few samples can be generated.

-In general, the future states of the target cannot be described as distinct trajectories, but rather as a time-varying probability distribution over the state space.
-Such problems are called multimodal trajectory prediction problems and have mostly been studied in the context of autonomous driving and pedestrians, but not in the context of guided missiles.
-One challenge for this kind of problem is that the probability distribution over the state space usually cannot be derived analytically, but rather has to be approximated in some way.

-Ref.~\cite{huang2023multimodal} gives a good overview of the different approaches that have been taken to solve this problem.
-The methods range from adding noise to a deterministic prediction over anchor methods~\cite{chai2019multipath}, where likely end points of the trajectories are used to generate multiple trajectories, clustering and Gaussian Mixture Model approaches~\cite{barratt2018learning}, over grid-based methods~\cite{guo2022end} to generative models Machine Learning (ML) techniques.
-One example of ML approaches is Generative Adversarial Networks (GANs)~\cite{goodfellow2020generative}, where a classifier is trained to distinguish between real data and data generated by a generator network.
-In a minimax game, the generator network is trained to generate trajectories that are indistinguishable from real trajectories.
+In~\cite{shaviv2006estimation}, a Monte Carlo method is used to approximate the distribution of future positions of a target, but due to computational demands, only a few samples can be generated.
+Ref.~\cite{huang2023multimodal} gives a good overview of different approaches to multimodal trajectory prediction, ranging from adding noise to deterministic predictions, anchor methods~\cite{chai2019multipath}, clustering and Gaussian Mixture Model approaches~\cite{barratt2018learning}, grid-based methods~\cite{guo2022end}, to generative Machine Learning (ML) techniques.

-Another ML approach is Variational Autoencoders (VAEs)~\cite{kingma2013auto}, where an encoder network is trained to encode the input trajectory into a latent space, which is then decoded by a decoder network to generate a trajectory.